mprat/practicepython/_posts/2014-04-10-10-list-overlap-comprehensions.md

 	b = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13]
 {% endhighlight %}

 and write a program that returns a list that contains only the elements that are common between the lists (without duplicates).
 Make sure your program works on two lists of different sizes.
-Write this in one line of Python. (_Hint: Remember [list comprehensions]({% post_url 2014-03-19-07-list-comprehensions %}) from Exercise 7_).
+Write this <s>in one line of Python</s> *using at least one list comprehension*.
+(_Hint: Remember [list comprehensions]({% post_url 2014-03-19-07-list-comprehensions %}) from Exercise 7_).

+_The original formulation of this exercise said to write the solution using one line of Python, but a few readers pointed out that this was impossible to do without using `set`s that I had not yet discussed on the blog, so you can either choose to use the original directive and read about the [`set` command in Python 3.3](https://docs.python.org/3.3/library/stdtypes.html?highlight=set#set), or try to implement this on your own and use at least one list comprehension in the solution._

 Extra: